Architsharma7/Bridges-Stackr/README.md

 This guide provides the needed code to set up a cross-chain bridge for message passing/token bridging from any other chain to Stackr’s Micro-rollups.

+GMP (General Message Passing) demonstrates passing messages from any other chain to MRU, while the Token Bridge demonstrates bridging tokens from any other chains to MRU.

 ## Pre-requisites

 Before you begin reading this, please ensure you know these or go through the following: